21 Expired Listing Scripts That Could Change Minds

 • Personalized messages break through skepticism and make the seller feel seen and valued, which are key to earning their attention and trust.

-• Use multiple methods of contact:
+• Confirmation icon showing a blue checkmark inside a light teal circle.
+Use multiple methods of contact:

 Don’t rely solely on one method of communication.
 Different homeowners may respond better to different approaches.